 - Deliver the climate ambitions of the plan, monitoring progress and adjusting accordingly.

-Transition plans should be updated every five years and progress should be reported annually.
+Transition plans should be updated at minimum every five years and progress should be reported annually.
 These must include²:

 - Short, medium and long-term GHG emission reduction targets.